Richard Harris

 There was nothing too unusual about that, except one was Richard Harris.
 The other I recognised as a porter.

-The porter clearly had the measure of Harris.
-He landed several punches, while Harris threw haymakers, all of which missed their target.
+The porter clearly had the measure of Harris, and landed several punches to Harris’ jaw.
+Meanwhile Harris threw haymakers, all of which missed their target.

-A group of men exited the pub.
-Then a bystander suggested on them should call the Old Bill.
+A group of men soon exited the pub, whereupon a bystander suggested they should call the Old Bill.

 My father, who knew Harris’ adversary, later told me what had transpired.

-Harris was drinking with several police officers, and he immediately lobbed a few choice remarks at the porter.
+Harris , who was drinking with the cops, had lobbed a few choice remarks at the porter.

 It was not the wisest thing ever done by Dumbledore, unless of course he wanted to provoke a fight.